FTAsr/PDTB-RST-Alignment/README.md

 Indicator for complex argument: whether the RST span aligned with the first argument of the PDTB relation is an RST relation itself (TRUE) or just an elementary discourse unit (FALSE) according to RST definitions.

 * **RST_Arg1Span:**
 The RST span aligned with the first argument of the PDTB relation.
 It can be a single number (if one EDU is covered) or a range (if multiple consecutive EDUs are covered.
+Span numbering is according to RST segmentation.

+* **RST_Arg1Begin:**
+The charachter offset of the begining of the RST span matched with the first argument of the PDTB relation.

+* **RST_Arg1End:**
+The charachter offset of the end of the RST span matched with the first argument of the PDTB relation.

+* **RST_Arg1Text:**
+The text of the RST span matched with the first argument of the PDTB relation.

 * **RST_Arg1Diff:**
 Charachter difference between the text span of the first argument of the PDTB relation and the matched RST span.

-RST_Arg1Begin
-RST_Arg1End
-RST_Arg1Text

 * **RST_Arg2IsRelation:**
 Indicator for complex argument: whether the RST span aligned with the second argument of the PDTB relation is an RST relation itself (TRUE) or just an elementary discourse unit (FALSE) according to RST definitions.

 * **RST_Arg2Span:**
 The RST span aligned with the second argument of the PDTB relation.
 It can be a single number (if one EDU is covered) or a range (if multiple consecutive EDUs are covered.
+Span numbering is according to RST segmentation.

+* **RST_Arg2Begin:**
+The charachter offset of the begining of the RST span matched with the second argument of the PDTB relation.

+* **RST_Arg2End:**
+The charachter offset of the end of the RST span matched with the second argument of the PDTB relation.

+* **RST_Arg2Text:**
+The text of the RST span matched with the second argument of the PDTB relation.

 * **RST_Arg2Diff:**
 Charachter difference between the text span of the second argument of the PDTB relation and the matched RST span.

-RST_Arg2Begin
-RST_Arg2End
-RST_Arg2Text
-RST_RelationSpan
+* **RST_RelationSpan:**
+The entire text span covered by the matched RST relation.
+This is a range in the form of (m,n) where n > m.
+Span numbering is according to RST segmentation.